How to write a webinar description that grabs attention?

 - Stress the strong, unique points.
 There are plenty of webinars available, so your task is to convince the public to choose yours instead of some others.
 To do this successfully, you should stress the points of your video that are extraordinary and might be fresh knowledge for attendees.

 - Always add a CTA.
 Let's be serious - you are creating a webinar to leverage conversion rate, generate new leads, and sell your services or products.
 Thus, you should never forget about writing a clear call to action to show your participants what action they could take after the webinar, referring directly to your business.
 If you add a redirecting link, you can use an URL shortener to make it more appealing for the user.
 To enhance the tone of a CTA, you can repeat it during the webinar with a custom button.
+See?
+Just write a description and contain all of it in there.

 Where can you use the description?